 'Graduation' basically means that you have completed all parts of an academic programme and, as proof of this, you are awarded the corresponding diploma.
-For all programmes at Erasmus University Rotterdam (EUR), graduation consists of the same three steps.
+For almost all programmes* at Erasmus University Rotterdam (EUR), graduation consists of the same three steps.

 - Graduation requirements per programme